Data Risk Management: Framework, Assessment & Strategies

 Best For: Organizations needing combined WAF and bot protection

-Picking the wrong solution wastes money and leaves you vulnerable.
-Here’s how to evaluate your options systematically.
+Picking the wrong account takeover solution wastes money and leaves you vulnerable.
+Here’s how to evaluate your options.

 Start by understanding what your existing security stack covers:

-If you have no credential visibility: You need credential intelligence first.
-Without knowing which passwords are compromised, you’re defending blind.
+If you don’t know which credentials are compromised: You need credential intelligence first.
+Without knowing which passwords are exposed, you’re defending blind.
 Dark web monitoring should be your starting point.

 If you have credential monitoring but weak authentication: Add adaptive MFA and bot protection.
-Your credential intelligence is only valuable if you can act on it quickly enough.
+Your credential intelligence only matters if you can act on it quickly enough.

 If you have strong authentication but no behavioral analysis: Consider behavioral analytics to catch attackers who get past authentication.
 This is your last line of defense.